 Peninsula Hot Springs is one of the many hot springs present in Australia.
 After living in Japan for close to 4 years, hot springs (onsen) had become an essential part of any day trips or general outings.
 Naturally, when we moved to Australia, the first thing I knew I'd miss is onsen.
 Lucky for us, Peninsula Hot Springs is located just around an hour drive from Melbourne.
 We got to visit this luxury spa in December last year and totally loved the experience.

 Peninsula Hot Springs was founded by two brothers, Charles and Richard Davidson in 1997.
-It opened its gates to public in June 2005.
-It is still undergoing continuous developments and addition of new features like accommodation to give you an even better sense of relaxing.
+It opened its gates to the public in June 2005.
+It is still undergoing continuous development and addition of new features like accommodation to give you an even better sense of relaxing.

-Peninsula Hot Spring sits on a hilly location with one of its pools at the hill top (wow).
-It is spread on a 42 acre site.
-Currently, there are 28 services at this facility, which include foot bath, hand bath, hot pools, reflexology walk, hamam, sauna, cave pool, etc. In addition to these, you can also opt for private baths if you fancy relaxing just on your own or with your loved one.
+Peninsula Hot Spring sits on a hilly location with one of its pools at the hilltop (wow).
+It is spread on a 42-acre site.
+Currently, there are 28 services at this facility, which include foot bath, hand bath, hot pools, reflexology walk, hammam, sauna, cave pool, etc. In addition to these, you can also opt for private baths if you fancy relaxing just on your own or with your loved one.
 They also have a myriad of massage options to choose from.

 We visited the Peninsula Hot Spring around noon and relaxed in almost all of their pools.
-Our goal was to be able to witness sunset from the hill top pool. 😀 The pools look absolutely breathtaking at night amidst the wilderness.
+Our goal was to be able to witness the sunset from the hilltop pool. 😀 The pools look absolutely breathtaking at night amidst the wilderness.

 Peninsula Hot Springs from Melbourne: